sge-network/sge/README.md

 # SGE Network

 The Sports, Gaming & Entertainment Network (SGE Network), is a blockchain designed to support the future of sports betting & related gaming by leveraging the modular Cosmos design.
-We believe the future will be heavily shaped by many of the values driving the recent wave of crypto and blockchain development: transparency, increased decentralization, and utility that benefits all stakeholders, especially the userbase.
+We believe the future will be heavily shaped by many of the values driving the recent wave of crypto and blockchain development: transparency, increased decentralization, and utility that benefits all stakeholders, especially the user-base.

 Utilizing a sovereign blockchain uniquely enables:
 - An adaptable framework to design custom applications.